vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

                                     The name of the browser to load cookies from.
 Currently supported browsers are:
                                     brave, chrome, chromium, edge, firefox,
-                                    opera, safari, vivaldi, whale.
-Optionally,
+                                    opera, safari, vivaldi.
+Optionally, the
-                                    the KEYRING used for decrypting Chromium
+                                    KEYRING used for decrypting Chromium cookies
-                                    cookies on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their
+                                    on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their respective seperators.
-                                    respective separators.
-By default, all
-                                    containers of the most recently accessed
-                                    profile are used.
-Currently supported
+                                    By default, all containers of the most recently accessed profile are used.
-                                    keyrings are: basictext, gnomekeyring,
+                                    Currently supported keyrings are: basictext,
-                                    kwallet, kwallet5, kwallet6
+                                    gnomekeyring, kwallet, kwallet5, kwallet6
     --no-cookies-from-browser       Do not load cookies from browser (default) --cache-dir DIR                 Location in the filesystem where yt-dlp can store some downloaded information (such as